Timeless Vengeance , Hatred And Too Difficult – Last Ninja Trilogy –

 This is my retrospective of The Last Ninja Trilogy for the Amiga.

-Last Ninja 2 was the first game in the series released for the Amiga, all fans and then some out there got really excited about it when it was announced.
-A 16-bit version of one of the best 8-bit technical marvels of its time was a dream come true, how wrong this would be in the end was a true smack in the face.
+Last Ninja 2 was the first game in the series to make its way to the Amiga, and fans—myself included—were beyond excited when it was announced.
+A 16-bit version of one of the most impressive 8-bit titles of its time?
+It sounded like a dream come true.
+Sadly, that dream turned out to be more of a rude awakening.

-The gameplay, well it does look, feel and sound like a ” Last Ninja ” game but as soon as you start “playing” it, that is when you realize how bad this port is.
-Everything feels “off” and slow, how they managed to make the redraw so slow is beyond me, there was no need to emulate this part of the C64 version now was it?.
+The gameplay, well, it does look, feel and sound like a ” Last Ninja ” game, but as soon as you start “playing” it, that is when you realise how bad this port is.
+Everything feels “off” and slow, how they managed to make the redraw so slow is beyond me.
+There was no need to emulate this part of the C64 version, now was it?.

-The controls simply do not work, i felt as if i was about to break the controller when i just moved around and this was back in the day when the game came out, i really don’t want to think how my 40-year-old hands would tolerate it today.
+The controls simply do not work, i felt as if i was about to break the controller when i just moved around, and this was back in the day when the game came out. i really don’t want to think about how my 40-year-old hands would tolerate it today.

 The second Last Ninja game to be released on the Amiga was Ninja Remix.